Using Workspace

 {% endhint %}

-## Sharing a workspace
+## Sharing a conversation

-Sharing a workspace helps teams collaborate more effectively.
+Sharing a conversation helps teams collaborate more effectively.
 It allows colleagues to review the full context of an investigation, understand how insights were generated, and continue the work independently.
 Typical situations where sharing is helpful include:

 * Troubleshooting and escalation across support teams, where providing the full context of the conversation avoids repeated questions and speeds up issue resolution